oyvindremme/Work-Memory-App/README.md

 ## To-do List
 - [x] Focus on first field
+- [] Indent by one number to remember when all fields are successful
 - [ ] Add countdown bar
 - [ ] Go to next field when filled out
 - [ ] Stop function when last field is completed (?)